perenciolo/cypress-cucumber-typescript-example/README.md

-# cypress-cucumber-typescript-example
+# Percy + Cypress + Cucumber + Typescript Example

-Example of using Cypress with Cucumber and TypeScript
+Percy visual testing integration with Cypress, Cucumber and TypeScript

-All the configuration is in [cypress/plugins/index.js](cypress/plugins/index.js)
+For working properly you need to copy `.env.example` to `.env` and insert the correct `PERCY_TOKEN` associated with your account of Percy

-TypeScript step definitions are in [cypress/integration/passWithTypescript](cypress/integration/passWithTypescript)
+To run cypress:

-(I'm using the nonGlobalStepDefinitions configuration in the [package.json](package.json) )
+> in development mode run `make component-test-dev`

-You can also use our Cucumber plugin with TypeScript and webpack: [https://github.com/TheBrainFamily/cypress-cucumber-webpack-typescript-example/](https://github.com/TheBrainFamily/cypress-cucumber-webpack-typescript-example/)
+> in headless mode run `make component-test`